kcl-ddh/kiln/docs/source/tutorial.rst

 .. note:: Both the ontology and the harvesting are primitive, and designed to be simple enough for the tutorial, without being entirely trivial.
-Harvesting the ontology from each TEI document is not good practice, nor harvesting identifiers multiple times for the same entity.
+Harvesting the ontology from each TEI document is not good practice, nor is harvesting identifiers multiple times for the same entity.